scott-griffiths/scott-griffiths/README.md

 ----

-I'm still maintaining and improving the Python [bitstring](https://github.com/scott-griffiths/bitstring) package.
+I'm still maintaining and improving the Python [bitstring](https://github.com/scott-griffiths/bitstring) library.
 If you need to mess about with bits and bytes in Python then it's a reasonable choice to make things easier.
-It's now over 15 years old and fast approaching its 100 millionth download.
+It's now over 15 years old and just passed its 100 millionth download.

 [![bitstring](https://raw.githubusercontent.com/scott-griffiths/bitstring/main/doc/bitstring_logo_small.png)](https://github.com/scott-griffiths/bitstring)